khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ##### Bonus Question 2.
 Rank All The Things.
 Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.
 **Logic:**
-<br> Based on the table above, we first need to fill in the ranking column, assigning NULL values to customers who are not members.
-The key aspect of using the `RANK()` function is to PARTITION BY `customer_id` to ensure that the ranking is calculated separately for each customer.
-We need to also include the membership status in the partitioning to distinguish between members and non-members, which is to ensure that the ranking only counts the orders of members.
-The ordering should be done by `order_date` as required.
+ - Based on the table above, we first need to fill in the ranking column, assigning NULL values to customers who are not members.
+ - The key aspect of using the `RANK()` function is to PARTITION BY `customer_id` to ensure that the ranking is calculated separately for each customer.
+ - We need to also include the membership status in the partitioning to distinguish between members and non-members, which is to ensure that the ranking only counts the orders of members.
+ - The ordering should be done by `order_date` as required.
 ```sql
 WITH new_cte AS(
 	SELECT